ordinarydear/sentiment-analysis-webhook/README.md

-Sure, here's a basic README.md file you can use as a starting point:

 # Sentiment Analysis Webhook

 This is a webhook for performing sentiment analysis on user input using a pre-trained Naive Bayes model.